Are Impact Windows Energy Efficient?

 Energy efficiency is a hot topic right now.
 Windows are one of the main places in the home that can be upgraded or updated to help improve overage energy efficiency in a residential or commercial building.
 Whether you are looking to improve your current windows or purchase new, more energy efficient windows, you are in the right place.

 Windows and doors of your house or property allow access to fresh air, as well as sunlight, but these benefits can be reflected in the consumption of electricity.

 Many homes already have windows when they are purchased.
 Instead of purchasing brand new windows, many owners look for ways to improve the ones that are currently installed.
 There are three main ways to get this done.
-First of all, storm windows can be added.
+First of all, impact windows can be added.
 Storm windows help decrease the amount of air leakage or in other words keeping air in or out.

 You and I know that, windows and doors are among the most important aspects of any building, but they can also have a great impact on the amount of energy consumed.
 The type of glass that is used in the windows and doors of your property can increase energy efficiency of your home.

 A traditional way to help increase the energy efficiency of windows is to use window treatments in the warmer months.
 Covering the windows prevents the sun's rays from heating the fresh air inside, and does not increase the consumption of electricity by the use of air conditioning; but this ends up affecting the amount of light in the property, with the increase of energy consumption in lighting.

 Keeping Hot, Summer Air Out